- 1 Article Summary: Moving to Dubai from UK

 For up-to-date healthcare information, you can also consult the official ‘Dubai Health Authority’ website.

-Schools & Education in Dubai
+Schools & Education in Dubai for UK Families

 Schools in Dubai offer a variety of curricula, making it easy for UK expats to find options that match the British education system or other global standards.